ietf-wg-cats/draft-ietf-cats-usecases-requirements/draft-ietf-cats-usecases-requirements.md

 client to visit according to computing power and the network state of WAN.

+Additionally, in order to provide cost-effective solutions, the SD-WAN may also consider cost, e.g., in terms of energy prices incurred or energy source used, when selecting a specific application instance over another.
+For this, suitable metric information would need to be exposed, e.g., by the cloud provider, in terms of utilized energy or incurred energy costs per computing resource.

 {{fig4}} below illustrates Computing-aware SD-WAN for Enterprise Cloudification.